robspages/MacOSSetup/README.md

-Laptop
+MacOSSetup
 ======

-Laptop is a script to set up a macOS laptop for web and mobile development.
+MacOSSetup is a script to set up a macOS MacOSSetup for web and mobile development.

 It can be run multiple times on the same machine safely.
 It installs, upgrades, or skips packages